Skip to content

 any_value

-Returns the ANY_VALUE aggregate SQL function for the given column name.
+Returns the ANY_VALUE aggregate SQL function for the given column or expression.

-The ANY_VALUE function returns an arbitrary value from the specified column.
+The ANY_VALUE function returns an arbitrary value from the specified column or expression.
 It is useful when you do not care which particular value is returned, as long as it comes from one of the rows in the group.

 Parameters: